 It has been a while since I wanted to explore the theme of client fears.
 Indeed, it always strikes me, when taking feedback from our delivery teams, how much clients’ biggest fears about their digital workplace project differ from our own fears.
 Especially, when we are at the start of a new project.

-As we celebrate Halloween, it seems like the perfect opportunity to talk about it.
 So what are your biggest fears when starting a digital workplace project?
 Below is our clients’ top 3 fears list.

 - That the management will not like it

 Even though most digital workplaces are owned by senior executives, the fear of disappointing the CEO or their peers is never far from their minds.
 And that is only natural.